Property Management Business Plan

 - The management team has a track record of success in the real estate brokerage industry

-- The local area is currently under served and has very few independent property managers offering an expert level of customer service.
+- The local area is currently under-served and has very few independent property managers offering an expert level of customer service.

 Financial Highlights